vuejs-pt/vue-alert/README.md

 # Usage

-The component `vue-alert` must be included either in the component using the `vue-alert` or a parent of this component, for example if there's a `vue-alert` instance at the root of the app.
+The component `VueAlert` must be included either in the component using the `VueAlert` or a parent of this component, for example if there's a `VueAlert` instance at the root of the app.

-It is possible to access the `vue-alert` component using the `$alert` variable on the component instance as shown in the below example.
+It is possible to access the `VueAlert` component using the `$alert` variable on the component instance as shown in the below example.

 The default bootstrap style are applied to the alert but this can be overriden by applying a new style to the following classes:
 - alert